logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

 Not ready to instrument and deploy components?
 We've got you covered with an app that can send demo traces to your Distributed Tracing.

-Using the **HotROD app** is so easy, and so fast, that you'll be searching for traces in Logz.io within a few minutes of setting up the app!
+Using the **HotROD app** is so easy, and fast, that you'll be searching for traces in Logz.io within a few minutes of setting up the app!

-In this guide you'll find:
+In this guide, you'll find:

 * [What's HotROD demo application?](/user-guide/distributed-tracing/trace-hotrod-demo#whats-hotrod-demo-application)
 * [How to set up HotROD demo traces](/user-guide/distributed-tracing/trace-hotrod-demo#set-up-hotrod-demo-traces)